Phawer-7/Phawer-7/README.md

-- 👋 Hi, I’m @Phawer-7
-- 👀 I’m from Tashkent
+- Tashkent, Uzbekistan
-- 🌱 I’m currently learning Python(aiogram, pymongo and other libs)
+- Currently learning Python(aiogram, pymongo and other libs)
-- 📫 How to reach me - <a href='https://t.me/ojfbv'>My Telegram</a>
+- <a href='https://t.me/ojfbv'>My Telegram</a>

 <!---
 Phawer-7/Phawer-7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.